Allison Lee

 Allison Herren Lee is an American attorney and former government official who served as a member of the Securities and Exchange Commission (SEC) from 2019 to 2022.

 A member of the Democratic Party, Lee briefly served as acting chair of the SEC from January to April 2021.
-After leaving the SEC, Lee became an adjunct professor at the New York University (NYU) School of Law.
+After leaving the SEC, Lee became an adjunct professor at the New York University (NYU) School of Law In 2023, she joined the whistleblower law firm Kohn, Kohn & Colapinto.

 Education

-Lee received a degree in business from the University of Colorado, Boulder and a J.D. degree from the University of Denver College of Law.
+Lee received a degree in business from the University of Colorado, Boulder and a Juris Doctor from the University of Denver College of Law.
 During her time at law school, Lee was salutatorian, a chancellor’s Scholar, and served on the school's Law Review.

 Career

 Prior to joining the SEC, Lee worked in private practice as a partner at Sherman & Howard LLC.
 She also served as a Special Assistant U.S. Attorney and was a member of the American Bar Association’s former Committee on Public Company Disclosure.